baku89/DollyAssist/readme.md

 ## Build

-Using gulp, Webpack, Babel, Jade Stylus, Vue.js and so on.
+Using gulp, Webpack, Babel, Jade, Stylus, Vue.js and so on.

 ```
 npm install